Our content is impartial, but funded in part by affiliate commissions (at no extra cost to our readers). Learn more.

 In terms of how abandoned cart recovery in Shopify works, you can choose to send messages based on whether a user has:

-What’s great about Shopify’s approach to abandoned cart recovery is that you get the option to configure the process exactly the way you want, via editable workflows.
+The thing I really like about Shopify’s abandoned cart recovery is the option you get to configure the process exactly the way you want, via editable workflows.

-As the screenshot below shows, you can add conditions or actions to each step of proceedings, which means that if you require a very bespoke approach to cart recovery, you can have one.
+As my screenshot below shows, when testing the feature, I could add sophisticated conditions or actions to each and every step of proceedings.
+This means that if you require a very bespoke approach to cart recovery, you can have one.

 All in all, Shopify’s abandoned cart recovery tools work superbly, letting you create custom workflows that are not available from most key competing solutions.